AliceWonderMiscreations/PluggableUnplugged/README.md

 When used in the context of
 [CSRF Tokens](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)_Prevention_Cheat_Sheet)
-which is what WordPress uses them for, then need to be random without the ability to guess them.
+which is what WordPress uses them for, they need to be random without the ability to guess them.
 That means generated with a quality cryptographically secure pRNG with at least 128 bits of entropy.